 \subsection{Hybrid Motion Planning Problem}

-Our benchmark suite extends classical trajectory planning for robotics, which only searches for a trajectory $\vec{x}(t)$ over time $t$ fulfilling a set of goals $\mathcal{G}$ while respecting a set of constraint functions $\mathcal{C}$, detailed later on.
-We extend this planning problem by \begin{itemize} \item synthesizing robots from modules, resulting in an ordered set of modules $M = (m_1, ..., m_N),\, m_n \in \mathcal{R}$ to be assembled for serial kinematics;\footnote{Extensions to parallel kinematics are discussed in \url{cobra.cps.cit.tum.de/robot_description}} \item optimizing the base pose $\mathbf{B} \in SE(3)$ (see Sec.~\ref{ssec:Poses}). \end{itemize}
+Our benchmark suite extends classical motion planning for robotics \cite{Lynch2017}, which only searches for a motion $\Jmotionv(\timenow)$ over time $\timenow$ satisfying a set of goals $\G$ and constraints $\constraints$, detailed later on.
+We extend this planning problem by \begin{itemize} \item synthesizing robots from modules, resulting in a tuple of $n$ modules $\assembly = [\module{1}, ..., \module{n}],\, \module{i} \in \modules$ to be assembled for serial kinematics;\footnote{Extensions to parallel kinematics are discussed in \href{https://cobra.cps.cit.tum.de/ICRA24/robot}{cobra.cps.cit.tum.de \textrightarrow Documentation \textrightarrow Robot}.} \item optimizing the base pose $\B \in \SEThree$ (see Sec.~\ref{ssec:Poses}). \end{itemize}